Mkobie/PLC-Programming/README.md

 * Keep an eye out for actions (eg MOV) that could repeat multiple times - consider using One Shots
 * *Always* consider what would happen if a sensor false triggered
   * Might make you use a trigger instead of direct activation to avoid flipping a motor on and off

+## Project 3: Barcode Scanner
+This project was a little different - no input or output signals!
+Instead, we were using the PLC memory banks as an inventory for three types of parts.
+Based on a "barcode" string, the program would update the quantity of parts held in the inventory.

+Although my approach was quite different from the instructors, I was happy enough with the result that I didn't update my original solution.
+I was a little stuck at first due to the lack of a "not equal" string comparator block.
+I solved this by using the "equal" block, comparing the incoming barcode register to a blank string, leading to a TND (temporary end) command, therefore sending the scan back to the top of the program, ie the start of this line.

+The other approach would have been to use a bit instead of the TND, and have all the following runs start with a XIO (examine if open) instruction.
+Works perfectly well, but I think my approach will catch incoming barcode information just a hair quicker!